AIM Youth Journalism Initiative

 Eligibility Requirements:

-● Youth ages 14-19 who live in Arlington or surrounding areas (Falls Church, etc)
+● Youth ages 14-19 who live in Arlington

 Questions, pitches, or just want to chat?
 Email [email protected].